1. Purpose and description

 A work point can be either a part reference point, or an intersection of reference lines.

 In bracings, for example, the work point is where the brace reference line intersects the main beam or column reference line.
 For example, the location of bolts is then dimensioned from this work point.

 the Tekla will prompt the user to identify the Left Most Work Point and the Right Most Work Point.

 The ‘Options’ button is available to customize the Filter Settings, Dimension Settings, and the General Settingssettings that are used to control the general functions of the software

-For example, autosave interval and mouse settings are general settings in Tekla Structures.
+In Tekla Structures general settings include, for example, autosave interval and settings related to units and decimals.
 General settings can be saved for each model or as a standard file.

 In Tekla Structures, general settings are defined in the Options dialog box.

 .
 See Section 5 The Options Menu below for a detailed explanation of each of these settings.

 The ‘Delete all dimensions created by this tool’ removes the dimensions created by this tool.

 This tool will not remove the work points or the work line and will continue to use the previously picked points until/unless the user defines new work points.